Is It Okay To Pause Therapy? Understanding The Risks And Benefits

 Is it bad for mental health to stop going to therapy?

-Stopping therapy isn’t inherently harmful to mental well-being; however, it can impact people differently based on where they are in their journey.
-If therapy ends abruptly or without a structured termination process, some individuals may experience setbacks.
-However, others might feel ready to apply the skills they’ve developed independently.
+Stopping therapy isn’t inherently harmful to mental well-being; however, it can impact people differently based on where they are in their mental health journey.
+If therapy ends abruptly or without a structured termination process, some individuals may experience setbacks and potentially fall back into old patterns.
+However, others might feel ready to apply the new skills and coping strategies they’ve developed independently.
 If you’re considering stopping, discussing an exit plan with your therapist can help ensure a smoother final session and transition.
+They may also provide strategies for staying connected to further self-improvement goals.

 Why do therapists pause so much?

-Pausing can be a therapeutic tool, allowing clients to explore their feelings more deeply or express insights that might take time to emerge.
-Therapists might pause or leave time for silence to give clients space to reflect, process emotions, or gather their thoughts.
+Pausing can be a therapeutic tool strategically employed to further a person’s therapy journey, allowing clients to explore their feelings more deeply or express insights that might take time to emerge.
+Therapists might pause or leave time for silence to give clients space to reflect, gather their thoughts, or perform breathing exercises during a moment of particularly high emotion.
 This practice can sometimes feel unusual, but it often helps create a more introspective relationship between you and your therapist.

 Why do therapists go silent?